Mregussek/MAREngine-docs/references/classes-graphics/vertex.rst

 | :ref:`maths::vec3<class_marmaths_vec3>` position             |
 +--------------------------------------------------------------+

-``position`` is just a point in space, that defines position of this vertex.
+``position`` is just a point in space that defines position of this vertex.

 .. _class_member_Vertex_lightNormal: